We have five factories and 19 years of experience in plant extracts

 7. Platelet Aggregation Inhibition: Platelet aggregation can lead to the formation of blood clots, which can cause heart attacks and strokes.
 Citrus bioflavonoids have been shown to inhibit platelet aggregation, thus reducing the risk of clot formation.

-8. Support for Healthy Heart Rhythm: Some studies suggest that Citrus bioflavonoids may help maintain a healthy heart rhythm by influencing the electrical activity of the heart.
+8. Support for Healthy Heart Rhythm: Some studies suggest that citrus bioflavonoids may help maintain a healthy heart rhythm by influencing the electrical activity of the heart.

-Incorporating a diet rich in Citrus bioflavonoids can be a natural and effective way to support cardiovascular health.
+Incorporating a diet rich in citrus bioflavonoids can be a natural and effective way to support cardiovascular health.
 However, it's important to remember that these benefits should be considered as part of a comprehensive approach to heart health, which includes a balanced diet, regular exercise, and avoiding smoking and excessive alcohol consumption.
 Always consult with a healthcare professional before making significant changes to your diet or supplement regimen.

 6. Role in Immune System Support